kapesvishnu/hit-fund-calculator/README.md

 [Deploy on Vercel](https://vercel.com)

 ## Usage
-Open `index.html` in your browser or deploy to any static hosting platform.
+Open `index.html` in your browser or deploy to any static hosting platform.# Updated Wed Aug 20 21:24:21 CDT 2025